Scathing report faults Penn State leaders in child sex abuse

 The report could influence Penn State as it prepares for potential civil lawsuits.
 The university has already invited victims to try to resolve claims against the school.

-Curley and Schultz have pleaded not guilty to charges of perjury and failure to report suspected abuse in the case.
+Curley and Schultz have pleaded not guilty to charges of perjury and failure to report suspected abuse.
 Spanier and Paterno were not charged.

-"There was no information that leads to new criminal charges.
-There's virtually no impact on criminal litigation," said Paul Callan, a former prosecutor for the Brooklyn District Attorney.
+Caroline Roberto, Curley's attorney, and Schultz's lawyer Tom Farrell said in separate statements that the report was incomplete since Freeh did not have subpoena power and many people were reluctant to be interviewed.

+Pennsylvania Attorney General Linda Kelly also did not allow Freeh to interview key witnesses, and the full story will only come out in court, they said.

 SCATHING CRITICISM